Adi-iitd/AI-Art/README.md

 ### Style Cost

 First we need to know something about the **Gram Matrix**.
-In linear algebra, the Gram matrix G of a set of vectors  (v1, …, vn) is the matrix of dot products, whose entries are  G (i, j) = np.dot(vi, vj).
-In other words,  G (i, j)  compares how similar vi  is to vj.
-If they are highly similar, the outcome would be a large dot product, otherwise, it would be low suggesting lower correlation.
+In linear algebra, the Gram matrix G of a set of vectors  (v1, …, vn) is the matrix of dot products, whose entries are  *G (i, j) = np.dot(vi, vj)*.
+In other words,  *G (i, j)*  compares how similar vi is to vj.
+If they are highly similar, the outcome would be a large value, otherwise, it would be low suggesting lower correlation.
 In NST, we can compute the Gram matrix by multiplying the **unrolled** filter matrix with their transpose as shown below:

 ![2](https://user-images.githubusercontent.com/41862477/49682895-f8968600-fae1-11e8-8fbd-b754c625542a.JPG)

-The result is a matrix of dimension  **(nC, nC)** where nC is the number of filters.
-The value G (i, j) measures how similar the activations of filter i are to the activations of filter j.
-One important part of the gram matrix is that the diagonal elements such as  G (i, i) also measures how active filter i is.
-For example, suppose filter i is detecting vertical textures in the image, then G (i, i)  measures how common vertical textures are in the image as a whole.
+The result is a matrix of dimension  *(nC, nC)* where nC is the number of filters.
+The value *G (i, j)* measures how similar the activations of filter i are to the activations of filter j.
+One important part of the gram matrix is that the diagonal elements such as  *G (i, i)* also measures how active filter i is.
+For example, suppose filter i is detecting vertical textures in the image, then *G (i, i)*  measures how common vertical textures are in the image as a whole.

->*By capturing the prevalence of different types of features G (i, i), as well as how much different features occur together  G (i, j), the Gram matrix G measures the style of an image.*
+>*By capturing the prevalence of different types of features G (i, i), as well as how much different features occur together  G (i, j), the Gram matrix G measures the **style** of an image.*

-After we have the Gram matrix, we want to minimize the distance between the Gram matrix of the "style" image S and that of the "generated" image G. Usually, we take more than one layers in the account to calculate Style cost as opposed to Content cost (in which only one layer was sufficient), and the reason for doing so is discussed later on in the post.
+After we have the Gram matrix, we want to minimize the distance between the Gram matrix of the "style" image S and that of the "generated" image G. Usually, we take more than one layers in the account to calculate **Style cost** as opposed to Content cost (in which only one layer is sufficient), and the reason for doing so is discussed later on in the post.
 For a single hidden layer, the corresponding style cost is defined as:

 ![4](https://user-images.githubusercontent.com/41862477/49683030-54620e80-fae4-11e8-9f79-a500da7f12c3.JPG)

 ### Total Variation (TV) Cost

-It acts like a regularizer which encourages spatial smoothness in the generated image.
-This was not used in the original paper proposed by [Gatys et al](https://arxiv.org/pdf/1508.06576.pdf) but it can sometimes improve the results.
-For 2D signal (image), it is defined as follows:
+It acts like a regularizer which encourages spatial smoothness in the generated image (G).
+This was not used in the original paper proposed by [Gatys et al.](https://arxiv.org/pdf/1508.06576.pdf) but it can sometimes improve the results.
+For 2D signal (or image), it is defined as follows:

 ![5](https://user-images.githubusercontent.com/41862477/49683156-1b2a9e00-fae6-11e8-8321-34b3c1173175.JPG)

 ### Experiments

-> What will happen if we zero out the coefficients of the content and TV loss, assuming we are taking only one layer's activation to compute style cost?
+> What will happen if we zero out the coefficients of the Content and TV loss, assuming we are taking only one layer's activation to compute Style cost?

 As many of you might have guessed, the optimization algorithm will now only have to minimize the Style cost.
-So, for a given Style image, we would see what kind of brush-strokes will the model try to enforce in the final generated image (G).
+So, for a given **Style image**, we would see what kind of brush-strokes will the model try to enforce in the final generated image (G).
 Remember, we started with only one layer's activation in the Style cost, so running the experiments for different layers would give different kind of brush-strokes that would be there in the final generated image.
 Suppose the style image is famous **The great wall of Kanagawa** shown below:

 ![6](https://user-images.githubusercontent.com/41862477/49683530-af97ff00-faec-11e8-9d30-e3bc15e9fa88.jpg)

-Now let's see what brush-strokes do we get after running the experiment taking into the account different layers, one at a time.
+Here are the brush-strokes that we get after running the experiment taking into account the different layers, one at a time.

 ![2_2](https://user-images.githubusercontent.com/41862477/49683610-e15d9580-faed-11e8-8d3f-58de7ee88595.png)
 ![3_1](https://user-images.githubusercontent.com/41862477/49683611-e15d9580-faed-11e8-80d6-3d216487f678.png)